minglin2012/docker-samba-publicshare/README.md

-# Samba Folder Sharing
+# KYBERNA AG Samba Docker image

-This image allows you to easily share a folder to the public using the SMB protocol, similar to what `python3 -m http.server` offers for HTTP.
+This image is a fork of JensErat/docker-samba-publicshare Changed the guest user to uid 1000 to work well with data from other containers.

 ## Usage